 Classical literature also known as universal literature or the canon, appeals to all people of all places and all times.
 It speaks to us because of the fundamental messages conveyed are relevant to all people and engages us to identify and see ourselves.

 Stories are our lifeblood.
 From our childhoods we love to hear stories.
-As adults we read, watch movies, television, soap operas, serials….Narratives invite understanding, leading to tolerance and empathy and they tell of the richness of our culture and our lives.
+As adults we read, watch movies, television, soap operas, serials….Narratives invite understanding through vicarious, immersive experiences, leading to tolerance and empathy and they tell of the richness of our culture, our lives and our heritage.

 Essentially Literature is the result of dreams, visions, spells, songs….